blukatdevelopment/FPS_Framework/Planning/README.md

 The first iteration of development is completed.
 This creates room for two kinds of growth: refinement of existing features and the introduction of new features.
-The former includes consists mostly of granular changes as well as architectural review to reduce complexity.
+The former includes consists mostly of granular changes as well as architectural review to reducOptimization will be a priority that will come only after things are feature complete.
+However, that might be something worth noting. e complexity.
 The second introduces complexity.
 This balance must be attended to

 # Areas lacking polish